Killed in Action on Friday, 20th July 1917, age unknown.

 Alfred Timms (34, Coal Merchant, born Stafford), Hugh Callaghan (21, Wagonner for Coal Merchant, born Tipton), Elizabeth Callaghan (66, widow, Servant - Domestic General, born Tipton).

 Hugh Callaghan first landed in Gallipoli in July 1915 which indicates that he first served with the 7th Battalion, South Staffs.
 As he died whilst serving with the 9th (Pioneer) battalion, it is reasonable to assume that he was either wounded or sick, and no longer considered fit for infantry duties.
+This may have been as a result of the following incident.

 After Hugh's death his outstanding army pay and allowances was paid to his sister and sole legatee, Mary Nicholls, in November 1917; this amounted to £9/7/10d (9 pounds, 7 shillings and 10 pence).
 His War Gratuity of £12/10/0d (12 pounds and 10 shillings) was also paid to his sister, Mary Nicholls, in November 1919.
 The value of the War Gratuity suggests that Hugh had enlisted in November 1914.